Everything in its right place šŸŽ¼

 girafe

-Learn how get information from APIs, and create interactive visualisations of historical GDP and Spotify songs using ggplot2, plotly and ggiraph.
+Learn how to get information from APIs with httr2, and create interactive visualisations of historical GDP, Kyoto weather and archived Spotify songs using ggplot2, plotly and ggiraph.

 Author